Stalloyde/autocoach/README.md

 Hosted on: Vercel

-# Please note that logging in and "Save as Favourites" feature has been retracted from public access as I've expired all free db hosting options.
+# Please note that logging in and "Save as Favourites" feature has been retracted from public access as I've exhausted all free database hosting options.

 # Photo/Icon Credits: